Circassian nationalism: Campaign for genocide recognition

+In 2017, as the readiness of Circassians to defend their own identity increased, the Circassian national movement experienced a national upsurge.
+Several large-scale events took place simultaneously in several regions of Russia that same year on 21 May.
+Tens of thousands of Circassians in Adygea, Kabardino-Balkaria and Karachay-Cherkessia took part in mourning events dedicated to the anniversary of the end of the Russian-Caucasian War.
+The multi-million diaspora of Circassians abroad was not left aside, for example, there was a mass procession with national banners of Circassia through the central streets of Turkish cities.
+For the first time in the history of post-war Circassia, which today exists only in the historical memory of Circassians, commemorative events dedicated to the victims of the Russian-Caucasian war were held in schools, higher educational institutions, and in cities with a compact population of Circassians.

 Alexander Ohtov, Russian historian, said the term genocide is justified in his Kommersant interview: "Yes, I believe that the word "genocide" is justified.
 To understand why we are talking about the genocide, you have to look at history.
 During the Russian-Caucasian war, Russian generals not only expelled the Circassians, but also destroyed them physically.
 Not only killed them in combat but burned hundreds of villages with civilians.
 Spared neither children nor women nor the elderly.
 They killed and tortured them with no separation.
 The entire fields of ripe crops were burned, the orchards cut down, people burnt alive, so that the Circassians could not return to their habitations.
 A destruction of civilian population on a massive scale... is it not a genocide?
 Who can even claim that?".
 After this statement, Circassians, especially in the Caucasus, pressured Moscow once again to classify the events as genocide, but no result has been achieved.
 Most scholars today who specialise in the field agree that the term "genocide" is justified to define the events, except a few scholars of Russia.
 Some include Anssi Kullberg, Paul Henze, Walter Richmond, Michael Ellman, Fabio Grassi, Robert Mantran, Server Tanilli and İlber Ortaylı.